moderntribe/moose/README.md

 ## GitHub Actions

 We use GitHub Action as a CI for deployments, testing and many other features.
-To learn more about each action, checkout the [readme.md](./docs/actions.md) in that folder.
+To learn more about each action, checkout the [./docs/actions.md](./docs/actions.md) for details.

 ## Modern Tribe